 - The technology remains limited, although it's improving due to weekly software upgrades through the Cloud in Amazon's ecosystem.

 - There's a lot more that needs to be improved, but be mindful that the device has only been around for less than five years.

 Now that I've broken down the pros and cons of the device, I'd like to address the elephant in the room.
 How useful is the Echo and is it worth buying?

 Personally, I enjoy purchasing gadgets because I love technology and find them fascinating, so I do think it's worth buying.

-However, I would rate its usefulness a six on a scale of 10 without the additional smart home components and an eight with them included.
+However, I would rate its usefulness a 7 on a scale of 10 without the additional smart home components, and 8 with them included.
 I highly recommend integrating the Echo with other smart devices because that's where the product performs best.

 I've found that using Alexa with my Hue lights and WeMo switches have been the most productive because of convenience.

-This is definitely a cool looking product and does provide tidbits of useful information, but it's not advanced enough where you can't live without it.
+This is definitely a cool-looking product and does provide tidbits of useful information, but it's not advanced enough where you can't live without it (for now).